pratik-choudhari/docker-guide/markdown_files/docker_image.md

 <pre>- docker image build [OPTIONS] PATH
 - docker build [OPTIONS] PATH</pre>

-Description: Generates a docker image from the dockerfile.
+Generates a docker image from the dockerfile.
 By convention the docker file is named as `Dockerfile` however, this is not mandatory and it can be named anything. `-t` flag can be used to name and tag the image

 Examples:
 - `docker image build .` - Dockerfile in the same directory with name `Dockerfile`